 Unfortunately, these boots struggle with heavy-duty backpacking trips, lacking the proper support for your feet when carrying a heavy pack load.

-That said, if you’re looking for footwear that’s comfortable on moderate hiking trails, able to keep your feet dry, and affordable, then this is an ideal choice to go with.
+That said, if you’re looking for footwear that’s affordable and can keep your feet comfortable and dry on moderate hiking trails, then this is an ideal choice to go with.

 Below, we’ll get into the specifics of how this hiking boot fared during its testing period, how it compares to past and current products, and how others feel about it.